 But, it is time to wear those happy spring colors, with nice cardigans or layers over and under.
 Maybe not so much on the dresses, except the ones you can wear with tights.
 And careful, careful, with the sandals, since sandals and socks don't go in my book, either! ;)

-To fight the boredom I am wearing pretty colors and fun shoes--as the sun shines more, I plan to wear brighter colors and my nude pumps at work.
+To fight the boredom I am wearing bright colors and fun shoes--as the sun shines more, I plan to wear more bright colors and my nude pumps at work.